Strengthening Confidence in Real Estate Services Discussion Paper

 • Professionalism – proposed approaches limit the ability of real estate agents to modify their fundamental agency and fiduciary duties to clients.

-BCFSA invites feedback from real estate licensees, members of the public, and other interested parties.
-Responses and comments received during the consultation will be reviewed by BCFSA and will guide decisions on whether to introduce new consumer protection measures.
+From November 18, 2025, to January 31, 2026, BCFSA invited feedback on ideas presented in the paper from real estate licensees, members of the public, and other interested parties.
+Responses received during the consultation were reviewed by BCFSA and will guide decisions on whether to propose new consumer protection measures.

 What comes next